 Time management is one of the most valuable skills to have.
-Prioritizing tasks, staying productive at the workplace, and keeping focus on work are all necessary faculties.
+Prioritizing tasks, staying productive at the workplace, and keeping the focus on work are all necessary faculties.

 We often face never-ending multitasking that only makes us more tired.
 Even then we rarely take a break, but rather sit in front of a computer for hours.

 Instead of spending hours trying to work our way through a pile of tasks, we should practice working in short periods focused on one task, followed by small breaks.
-That’s what Pomodoro technique is all about.
+That’s what the Pomodoro technique is all about.

 Pomodoro productivity hack makes us work in short intervals with high concentration, after which we can take a break and stay focused, fresh, and centered.

 We are going to show you how you can implement Pomodoro at work and even everyday activities.
 If you think that limited work intervals would disrupt your flow, we encourage you to try it anyway and adjust the length of the segments to a suitable duration.